What does an agent do for me?

 If an agent asks you to pay money upfront – run!
 No legitimate agency will ask you for money before they make a sale.
 Our commissions are based on advances and royalties from sales only.

-The best way to attract our attention is to be straightforward and cool headed.
-Start by telling us what your book is and what it’s about.
+The best way to attract our attention is to be straightforward.
+Start by telling us the title of your manuscript and what it’s about.
 Then tell us about yourself.
 You don’t have to have related academic credentials, or have been published previously to be represented by us, but a brief background of who you are and why you wrote your book can give us a more complete perspective of your work.
-And please, do your research!
-Know which agent might be the best fit for your work, and why and know how to spell that agent’s name correctly!
+Please avoid opening lines such as “What would happen if…” or “Imagine…” as this generally doesn’t help to get to the real content of what you are pitching.
+Please also do your research around our website.
+Know which agent might be the best fit for your work, and how to spell that agent’s name correctly.
+Please submit all of this in the body of your email – no attachments – and make sure it is double-spaced and in 12-point font.
+We like the additional tips found here at Writer’s Relief.
 Finally, please do not drop by personally to hand us your submission.
 We never accept queries delivered in this manner.

 I emailed a query but I never heard back!
 Why?

+The email to use is firstname.lastname@example.org.
 We receive so many submissions a day that we just don’t have the time to respond to the unsolicited queries (be they via email, phone, or mail without a SASE) that aren’t right for us.
-If you don’t hear from us within a week or so, please expect that you won’t hear from us at all.
-And speaking of SASE’s, please don’t send us queries through regular mail, or call us regarding queries unless we’ve already been in touch with you first.
-Email submissions as per our submission guidelines only.
+If you don’t hear from us within three months, please expect that you won’t hear from us at all.
+Please don’t send queries through regular mail, or leave voicemails regarding queries, unless we’ve already been in touch with you first.
+Email your submissions as per our submission guidelines only.

 What if I’m already represented?
 Can I switch agents?